nishatandmusa/nishatandmusa.github.io/_pages/work-with-nishatandmusa.md

 ---

 ## Visit Bend, OR
-California is home to a lot of seaside towns and Cambria is definitely one of the best towns to visit.
-It has stunning beaches, sea cliffs, hiking and biking trails, and a cute little downtown.
-We worked on this project to highlight E-biking at the Fiscalini Ranch Preserve in Cambria.
+Bend is a beautiful city in central Oregon with a huge variety of epic landscapes including numerous waterfalls, cascade mountains, caves, volcanoes, and unique rock formations.
+We worked with Visit Bend to explore and capture the natural beauty and adventure opportunities in Bend and it's sorrounding.

 {% include gallery id="gallery_bend" caption="" %}